 The past 18 months have been a disruptive time in higher education, with institutions of all sizes quickly pivoting to online learning and blended learning due to the effects of the COVID-19 pandemic.

 This post is the second in a series.
 If you haven’t seen our first post, What Is Blended Learning?, read it now before continuing.
 In it, we cover in detail what blended learning is, and we discuss the most prominent models in use in today’s classrooms.
+You can also check out the following video for a synopsis of blended learning and its importance.

-As institutions look to a future beyond COVID-19, it’s clear that the online classroom isn’t going away.
+The importance of blended learning during the pandemic cannot be ignored.
+However, as institutions look to a future beyond COVID-19, it’s clear that the online classroom isn’t going away.
 Yet there remains much debate on how exactly the future of higher education should look.

 Blended learning models were already gaining prominence before the pandemic and show no signs of fading away.
 As institutions look to bolster their offerings in a way that promotes long-term resilience, blended learning is a vital part of that long-term strategy.
 It brings many advantages to today’s colleges and universities, and there are challenges to consider as well.
 Perhaps most important are the long-term benefits that come from being a flexible, resilient college or university.
+But what are the advantages and disadvantages of blended learning?

 Below is part two of our series: the advantages, challenges, and benefits of blended learning in higher education.